Economy of Lithuania: Business climate

+In 2024, Lithuania ranks 9th in the International Tax Competitiveness Index, confirming its attractiveness for business.
+In the Index of Economic Freedom, this European country ranks 15th, and 11th in the Ease of Doing Business Index, underscoring its status as one of the most favorable jurisdictions for entrepreneurship in Europe.

 Cumulative foreign direct investment (FDI) in 2017 was EUR 14.7 billion, or 35 per cent of GDP, EUR 5215 per capita.
 The largest FDI flow in Lithuania was into manufacturing (EUR 73.7 million), agriculture, forestry, fishery (EUR 27.4 million), information and communication (EUR 10 million).
 Sweden, The Netherlands and Germany have remained the largest investors.

 Lithuania seeks to become an innovation hub by 2020.
 To reach this goal, it is putting its efforts into attracting FDI to added-value sectors, especially IT services, software development, consulting, finance, and logistics.
 Well-known international companies such as Microsoft, IBM, Transcom, Barclays, Siemens, SEB, TeliaSonera, Paroc, Wix.com, Philip Morris, Thermo Fisher Scientific established a presence in Lithuania.

 Lithuanian FEZs (Free economic zone) offer developed infrastructure, service support, and tax incentives.
 A company set up in an FEZ is exempt from corporate taxation for its first six years, as well as a tax on dividends and real estate tax.

 7 FEZ operate in Lithuania – Marijampolė Free Economic Zone, Kaunas Free Economic Zone, Klaipėda Free Economic Zone, Panevėžys Free Economic Zone, Akmenė Free Economic Zone, Šiauliai Free Economic Zone, Kėdainiai Free Economic Zone.

 There are nine industrial sites in Lithuania, which can also provide additional advantages by having a well-developed infrastructure, offering consultancy service and tax incentives.
 Lithuania is ranked third among developed economies by the quantity (16) of Special Economic Zones – after USA (256) and Poland (21).

 Lithuanian municipalities provide special incentives to investors who create jobs or invest in infrastructure.
 Municipalities may tie designation criteria to additional factors, such as the number of jobs created or environmental benefits.
 Strategic investors' benefits could include favorable tax incentives for up to ten years.
 Municipalities may grant special incentives to induce investments in municipal infrastructure, manufacturing, and services.

 About 40 percent of surveyed investors confirmed that they are carrying out Research and experimental development (R&D) or plan to do it in their Lithuanian branches.
 In 2018 Lithuania ranked as the second most attractive location for manufacturers in the Manufacturing Risk Index 2018.
 In 2019, Lithuania was 16th in Top 20 European FDI destination countries list, created by the Ernst & Young.